Tonkin (French protectorate)

-In 1945, the emperor Bảo Đại rescinded the Patenôtre Treaty, ending the French protectorates over Annam and Tonkin, creating the Empire of Vietnam, a Japanese puppet state.
-Following the surrender of Japan, ending World War II, the Việt Minh launched the August Revolution which led to the abolition of the Nguyễn dynasty and the Proclamation of Independence of the Democratic Republic of Vietnam.
+In March 1945, the emperor Bảo Đại rescinded the Patenôtre Treaty, ending the French protectorates over Annam and Tonkin, establishing the Empire of Vietnam, a Japanese-backed state.
+Following the surrender of Japan, ending World War II, the Việt Minh launched the August Revolution which led to the abdication of Bảo Đại and the declaration of independence of the Democratic Republic of Vietnam.

-Tonkin was briefly occupied by the Chinese National Army before being returned to France.
+Tonkin was briefly occupied by the Chinese National Army before the French took over following the Ho–Sainteny Agreement in March 1946.
 After eliminating virtually all nationalist oppositions, the communist-led Việt Minh clashed with the French over control of the territory.
-In 1948, Tonkin and Annam were officially merged under the Provisional Central Government of Vietnam.
+On 27 May 1948, Tonkin and Annam were partly merged under the Provisional Central Government of Vietnam.
+The French legally maintained the protectorate until they formally signed over sovereignty to the Bảo Đại and the State of Vietnam in 1950 after the Élysée Accords took effect on 14 June 1949.

 History

 Establishment

-After helping to unify Vietnam under the Nguyen dynasty, the French Navy began its heavy presence in the Mekong Delta and later colonised the southern third of Vietnam including Saigon in 1867.
-Central Vietnam later became the French protectorate of Annam and French influence in the Indochina Peninsula strengthened.
+After defeating the Vietnamese Nguyễn dynasty, the French colonised Southern Vietnam including Saigon in 1862 and 1867.
+Their sovereignty over here was recognized by the Vietnamese in 1874.
+Central and Northern Vietnam later became the French protectorates of Annam and Tonkin and French influence in the Indochina Peninsula strengthened.
+However unlike Cochinchina, these two territories were still parts of Vietnam legally.
 During the Sino-French War (1884–85), the northernmost part of Vietnam, Tonkin (then considered a crucial foothold in Southeast Asia and a key to the Chinese market), was invaded by the French.
-After the Treaty of Tientsin, all of Vietnam was governed by the French.
+After the Treaty of Huế (1883) with Vietnam and the Treaty of Tientsin (1885) with the Chinese Qing dynasty, all of Vietnam was governed by the French.